 Computed Tomography Mammography Ultrasound

 Radiation Therapy Nuclear Medicine MR

-Bone Densitometry Special Procedures
+Bone Densitometry Special Procedures Interventional

 A specified minimum number of performance objectives must be completed by the end of each semester (see the schedule below).
-Failure to complete minimum performance requirements will result in a 15 percent (15%) reduction on semester clinical grades.
+Failure to complete minimum performance requirements will result in a 15 percent (15%) reduction on semester clinical grades and the student will be placed on probation.

-At any time, the student feels confident and prepared, the student may request a competency evaluation from the clinical coordinator, clinical instructor, or designated technologist.
+At any time, the student feels confident and prepared, the student may request a competency evaluation from the clinical coordinator, clinical preceptor, or designated technologist.

 Semester Mandatory Elective Total

 1st Semester 3 0 3

-2nd Semester 6 2 8
+2nd Semester 6 3 9

 3rd Semester 7 3 10

-4th Semester 10 4 14
+4th Semester 9 4 13

-5th Semester 10 6 16
+5th Semester 11 5 16

-7

-Total 51
+36 15 Total 51

-ARRT procedure requirements 51
+ARRT requirements 51

-Patient Care procedures 10
+Patient Care Procedures 10

-Total ARRT requirements61
+Total ARRT Requirements 61